schrotie/shadow-query/README.md

 These past five years I have grown increasingly suspicious of the dynamic templating done in Angular/React/Vue and almost any modern framework.
 Dynamic templating has become a universal pattern of modern web development.
 I'm not entirely sure that this is the right way to.
 Templates and components I have no doubt about, at all, "just" these templates with injected JavaScript.
 I have laid out my thoughts in more detail [here](https://medium.com/@schrotie/web-platform-to-the-rescue-c81719dd6f58).

 But dynamic templates are so damn convenient.
 I had to find out what's necessary to work without them.
-Turns out: a puny 270 lines of generic helper code, that's mostly straightforward shorthand for things already on the platform plus a bit of array and conditional templating.
+Turns out: a puny 350 lines of generic helper code, that's mostly straightforward shorthand for things already on the platform plus a bit of array and conditional templating.
 And this tiny bit of code did not just keep me barely afloat: Components written with it are concise, expressive and very readable and maintainable and - if done right - leave any framework-developed app yelping in the dust with regards to footprint an performance.
 Most importantly: any web developer with some worthwhile experience of working with actual DOM and Javascript can tell immediately what's going on.

 So that is ShadowQuery: A showcase and plea for another approach to web development.
 It's so tiny that there's little hurdle to using it.
-Costs next to nothing footprint-wise and if it breaks on you, you can easily fix it, 'cause it's just 270 lines.
+Costs next to nothing footprint-wise and if it breaks on you, you can easily fix it, 'cause it's just 350 lines.
 If you think the approach sounds interesting but don't like ShadowQuerie's syntax: great!
 Write your own, it's surprisingly simple.

-Maybe it will eventually grow to to 2K but I currently consider it complete (feature-wise, still needs fixing, syntax may change ...).
+Maybe it will eventually grow to to 3K but I currently consider it complete (feature-wise, still needs more testing, fixing, syntax may change ...).
 The trick is: it covers the most common use case and simplifies DOM access for anything else.
 I won't for example implement inline style manipulation, because I consider it bad practice.
 But doing
 ```js
 $(this, 'a').forEach(a => a.style.textDecoration = 'none');
 // or: